epoch-research/epochutils/README.md

 # epochutils
-Bag of utilities for Epoch's code
+Bag of utilities for internal use